Top Small Business Grants in Arizona

 Arizona has more than 650,000 small businesses which together employ 1.1 million workers — more than 40% of the state’s private workforce.
 To help entrepreneurs thrive in the Grand Canyon State, Arizona offers a number of small business grants for new and existing small businesses.

-Unlike a small business loan, a small business grant typically doesn’t have to be repaid, making it the equivalent to free money.
-While competition for Arizona grants can be stiff, here are five small business grants in Arizona you may want to check out.
+Unlike a small business loan, a small business grant typically doesn’t have to be repaid, making it more or less equivalent to free money.
+While competition for Arizona grants can be stiff, here are four small business grants in Arizona you may want to check out.

 Grants for Small Businesses in Arizona